gemmaellis16/yoga-project/README.md

 * Content was written by the developer - this is the content I created on my yoga flyer while studying to be a yoga teacher in 2016.

 ### Media
-* All images created by the developer - they are photos from a yoga studio I did part of my yoga teacher training in Spain.
+* All Gallery images created by the developer - they are photos from a yoga studio I did part of my yoga teacher training in Spain.
 So the studio does not exist in the Conwy Valley.
+But as noted previously the main image is sourced from https://unsplash.com/photos/UvWx67Ivqe0 .

 ### Aknowledgments
-* Tutors at Code Institute for their support espeically Sean he really helped when I was feeling that I was unable to grasp the styling issues.
+* Tutors at Code Institute for their support espeically Sean he really helped when I was feeling that I was unable to grasp all the styling issues.